cozzbp/CryQtLauncher/README.md

 CRYENGINE FreeSDK MUST BE obtained from www.cryengine.com, and used within the license terms.

-CryQtLauncher utilizes Qt 5.4.2 and can be obtained from http://tver-soft.org/qt64
+CryQtLauncher utilizes Qt 5.4.2 and can be obtained from http://tver-soft.org/qt64, or the latest version can be obtained from https://www.qt.io/download/

 # Copyright Info